societe-generale/github-crawler/README.md

 - have we set up the proper security config in all our repositories ?
 - which versions of the library X are we using across ?
 - are we using a library that we are not supposed to use anymore ?
+- do we use hardcoded string in unexpected places in our code ?
 - which team is owner of a repository ?

 These are all simple questions that sometimes take hours to answer, with always the risk of missing one repository in the analysis, making the answer inaccurate.